A note on certain ergodicity coefficients: Introduction

 \section{Introduction}

-In this work we analyze two particular ergodicity coefficients essentially introduced by Rothblum et al. in \cite{rothblum1} and \cite{rothblum2} and subject of the recent comprehensive study made by Ipsen and Selee in \cite{ergodicity-survey}.
-The paper is divided into two main sections:
+In this note we discuss measures of ergodicity from the point of view of linear algebra and in the context of finite Markov chains.
+Loosely speaking a Markov chain involves a sequence of stochastic matrices, and the chain is ergodic if the product of such matrices converges.
+Coefficients of ergodicity were introduced to estimate how fast, if at all, these products converge.
+In the simplest case all factors in the product are identical to the same stochastic matrix $A$, and, in this case, ergodicity coefficients have been used essentially to bound the subdominant eigenvalues of $A$.
+Indeed, when $A$ is stochastic, the powers $A^k$ converge to a stochastic matrix all of whose rows are equal, with a convergence rate depending on the magnitude of the subdominant eigenvalue $|\lambda_2|$, whose estimation is therefore extremely interesting.

+According to \cite[\S 1]{seneta-explicit}, ergodicity coefficients can be subdivided into two classes: The first one consists of coefficients defined in terms of a vector norm $\|\, \|$, maximized over a suitable subspace; the second one is the class of coefficients defined in terms of a deflation of the original matrix.
+Consider a nonnegative irreducible matrix $A$, let $x> \0$ be its dominant eigenvector $Ax = \rho(A)x$ and let $\lambda_2$ denote an eigenvalue of $A$, different from $\rho(A)$, having largest absolute value.
+The following scalar functions

+are an example of ergodicity coefficients belonging to the first class.
+To our knowledge $\mu_{\|\, \|}$ and $\tau_{\|\, \|}$ were introduced in \cite{seneta} and \cite{rothblum1}, respectively.
+A number of relevant properties are investigated in those papers, in particular it is shown that

+The coefficients in \eqref{int1} have been studied and extended by various authors afterwards (see e.g.\ \cite{Hartfiel1999,rothblum3,ergodicity-survey,Rhodius1997}).
+In particular Ipsen and Selee consider in \cite{ergodicity-survey} a generalized version of the coefficients in \eqref{int1}, defined for any complex matrix $A$ by\footnote{That coefficient is actually denoted in \cite{ergodicity-survey} using the same symbol $\tau_{\| \, \|}$ used in the first pioneering works.
+We use, though, a different notation for the sake of clearness.}

-In Section \ref{sec:complex-tau} we consider a possible extension of the ergodicity coefficients $\mu_{\| \, \|}$ and $\tau_{\| \, \|}$, introduced respectively by Seneta in \cite{seneta} and Rothblum and Tan in \cite{rothblum1}, defined over complex matrices $A$.
-We denote such generalized coefficient by $\phi_{\| \, \|}$.
-A similar coefficient has been recently considered by Ipsen and Selee who show, in particular, that it provides an upper bound for the absolute value of a generic eigenvalue of $A$ \cite[Thm.
-7.4]{ergodicity-survey}.
-We obtain the same bound but in a slightly different way, moreover in Theorem \ref{gen2} we observe that the modulus of a generic eigenvalue of $A$ can be represented as a limit involving $\phi_{\|\, \|}$, accordingly with an analogous limit property holding for the original functionals $\mu_{\| \, \|}$ and $\tau_{\| \, \|}$ (see \cite[pp. 579-580]{seneta} and \cite[Thm.
-3.3]{rothblum1} respectively).
+being $W$ a given (possibly rectangular) matrix.
+Several properties of $\phi_{\| \, \|}$ are shown in \cite{ergodicity-survey}, in particular it is proved that $\phi_{\| \, \|}$ provides an upper bound for the absolute value of a generic eigenvalue of $A$ \cite[Thm.\ 7.4]{ergodicity-survey}, extending and improving the results in \eqref{int2}.
+In Section \ref{sec:complex-tau} we give a short overview of the results proposed in \cite{ergodicity-survey}, then we show in Theorem \ref{gen2} that the modulus of a generic eigenvalue of a complex matrix $A$ can be represented as a limit involving $\phi_{\|\, \|}$, obtaining that also the property \eqref{int3} carries over to $\phi_{\|\, \|}$.
+We conclude the section discussing the relation among $\mu_{\|\, \|}$, $\tau_{\|\, \|}$ and $\phi_{\|\, \|}$, observing in particular that properties \eqref{int2} and \eqref{int3} can be easily recovered as a consequence of the proposed results.